-They start to realize there is a supernatural presence in the house and they learn in town about the history of where they live.
-They learn of the ghost of William Hanover who after striking a deal with the devil eventually would become Mr. Boogedy.
-The family finds out that to get rid of Boogedy they have to take his magic cloak.
+They realize there is a supernatural presence in the house, and they learn in town about the history of where they live.
+They learn of the ghost of William Hanover, who after striking a deal with the devil eventually would become Mr. Boogedy.
+The family finds out that to get rid of Boogedy, they have to take his magic cloak.
 Boogedy eventually appears and is able to blast lightning out of his hands like The Emperor in Return of the Jedi.

-Eventually, they are able to use a vacuum to suck the cloak of Mr. Boogedy which causes him to disappear.
+Eventually, they can use a vacuum to suck the cloak of Mr. Boogedy, which causes him to disappear.
 The family feels relief that he is gone and the house is no longer haunted – but we hear the voice of Boogedy exclaiming that maybe he is not gone after all.
-Aka they were setting up a future series.
+Aka, they were setting up a future series.

 Mr. Boogedy featured a decent cast including:

 - Richard Masur as Carlton Davis